Skip to Main Content

 Probationary Admission

-In certain exceptional cases, a student who does not meet minimum program requirements, but presents evidence of ability to succeed in a graduate program, may be granted probationary admission.
-The probationary status may be removed after the student has demonstrated academic ability by earning “B” or better status for the first nine credits of graduate courses and/or completing any preparatory coursework in advance of the program, as determined by the dean of the program.
+In certain exceptional cases, a student who does not meet minimum program requirements, such as GPA requirements or previous degree completion, but presents evidence of ability to succeed in a graduate program, may be granted probationary admission with program dean approval.
+The probationary status may be removed after the student has demonstrated academic ability by earning “B-” or better status for the first nine credits of graduate courses and/or completing any preparatory coursework in advance of the program, as determined by the dean of the program.
+Applicants who don’t meet the 3.0 GPA requirement for regular admission are still encouraged to apply to be considered for provisional admission.

 International Students